 Current State of the Solar Photovoltaic Energy Market in Romania

 /23rd September 2019, RENEWABLE MARKET WATCHTM/ The solar photovoltaic development in Romania was started with small scale photovoltaic installations below 30 KW in 2006.
-In opposite to the rapid expansion of wind market in Romania, the photovoltaic power capacity remained relatively unchanged by the end of 2011.
+Contrary to the rapid expansion of the wind market in Romania, the photovoltaic power capacity remained relatively unchanged by the end of 2011.
 With the introduction of support mechanisms in the law in 2008 and the subsequent amendments in 2010, 2011 and 2012, Romanian photovoltaic energy market started growing since the second half of 2012.
-Thus solar PV market in the country performed impressive growth in 2013 and was amongst best performing solar markets in the world.
-Romania had cumulative photovoltaic installed capacity of only 41MW for 2012 and only for one year this capacity exceeded 1,293MW (1.29 GW) by the end of 2014, which was more than 20-fold increase from 2012 level.
-Romania finished the year 2013 at fourth place in Europe by installed new photovoltaic capacity measured on year-on-year (y-o-y) basis, However, after negative regulatory changes and reduction of green certificates for solar power in force since 1st January 2015 Romanian photovoltaic market loosed its speed and between 2015 and 2018 rose moderately only with 84MW installed for these 4 years has been mentioned in the regular update of the study 'Romania Solar Photovoltaic (PV) Power Market Outlook 2018÷2027', based to the data from 1st January 2019 from Romanian Transmission and System Operator – Transelectrica S.A.
+Thus, the country's solar PV market performed impressive growth in 2013 and was amongst best performing solar markets in the world.
+Romania had a cumulative photovoltaic installed capacity of only 41MW for 2012 and only for one year, this capacity exceeded 1,293MW (1.29 GW) by the end of 2014, which was more than 20-fold increase from 2012 level.
+Romania finished the year 2013 at fourth place in Europe by installed new photovoltaic capacity measured on the year-on-year (y-o-y) basis, However, after negative regulatory changes and reduction of green certificates for solar power in force since 1st January 2015 Romanian photovoltaic market loosed its speed and between 2015 and 2018 rose moderately only with 84MW installed for these 4 years has been mentioned in the regular update of the study 'Romania Solar Photovoltaic (PV) Power Market Outlook 2018÷2027', based to the data from 1st January 2019 from Romanian Transmission and System Operator – Transelectrica S.A.

 Renewable Energy Incentives in Romania

 In Romania, electricity from renewable sources is mainly promoted through a quota system.
-Electricity suppliers and producers are obliged to present a certain number of so-called "green certificates", which are issued for electricity from renewable sources.
+Electricity suppliers and producers are obliged to present a certain number of so-called "green certificates" issued for electricity from renewable sources.
 In addition to being supported through the quota system, renewable energy is subsidised by the Romanian Environmental Fund and the National Rural Development Programme.

-National Energy Sector Strategy (2016-2030) with prospects to 2050 has been approved by the Romanian government in December 2018, building up on the National Energy Strategy on Medium Term and Long Term.
-The government's strategy emphasizes on increasing energy efficiency,boosting renewable energy, diversifying import sources and transport routes, modernizing lines, protecting critical infrastructure.
+National Energy Sector Strategy (2016-2030) with prospects to 2050 has been approved by the Romanian government in December 2018, building upon the National Energy Strategy on Medium Term and Long Term.
+The government's strategy emphasizes increasing energy efficiency, boosting renewable energy, diversifying import sources and transport routes, modernizing lines, and protecting critical infrastructure.

-As of January 1, 2019, Romanians can produce and inject into the grid energy produced by sun and captured by means of a solar photovoltaic panels system.
-It turns energy produced by the sun into electricity needed to cover own consumption, and the energy surplus produced can be sold to one of the accredited electricity suppliers, at a price of RON0.223/kWh (€0.047/kWh).
-This is so called "net metering" support scheme.
+As of January 1, 2019, Romanians can produce and inject into the grid energy produced by the sun and captured through a solar photovoltaic panels system.
+It turns energy produced by the sun into electricity needed to cover its own consumption.
+The energy surplus produced can be sold to one of the accredited electricity suppliers at RON0.223/kWh (€0.047/kWh).
+This is so-called "net metering" support scheme.

-The advantages of solar energy production are multiple, both in view of non-polluting environmental impact and savings in electricity bills.
+The advantages of solar energy production are multiple because of non-polluting environmental impact and electricity bills savings.
 Thus, throughout the amortization of the initial investment, estimated at approximately 7 years, savings in electricity bills are significant, and at the end of this period energy production costs are eliminated, the prosumer being even in the situation of getting money for the electricity surplus produced and injected into the grid.
 Moreover, the installation of photovoltaic panels also contributes to the increase of the market value of the building where they were installed.
 Solar energy is also a very good solution for the quick connection of remote buildings.

 Solar Resource Potential of Romania